J.Crew: Retail stores

 J.Crew saw revenues reach $400 million in 1990 but reported that its four existing stores had not yet started producing enough profits to cover their overheads.
-The next phase of store openings included outlets in Philadelphia, Cambridge, and Portland.
+The next phase of store openings included outlets in Philadelphia, Cambridge, and Portland, Oregon.
 The company scaled back its plans for opening retail stores from 45 stores to 30 or 35.
-In early 1991 the company hired a director of new marketing development and began efforts to expand their sales into Canada.
+In early 1991, the company hired a director of new marketing development and began efforts to expand their sales into Canada.
 In April 1991, J.Crew mailed 75,000 J.Crew catalogs and 60,000 Clifford & Wills catalogs to potential customers in the province of Ontario.
 Response rates to this effort were slightly lower than in the United States, but each order, on average, was higher.
 In 1992, J.Crew intensified its push into international markets by hiring a new vice-president for international development.
 The company already mailed hundreds of catalogs to customers in Japan and Europe, most of whom had become acquainted with J.Crew while traveling or living in the United States.

 In 2011, J.Crew opened its first international store in the Yorkdale Shopping Centre in Toronto.
 In 2012, J.Crew announced four new Canadian locations: Edmonton in West Edmonton Mall, Vancouver on Robson Street, and Toronto in Fairview Mall (now closed) and the Toronto Eaton Centre.
-All locationswere to carry women's and men's collections.
+All locations were to carry women's and men's collections.
 Along with 5 new stores, although some of these stores have been closed recently.
-J.Crew announced to opening of two new factory stores in Canada, with one in Vaughan Mills and the other in Edmonton (The second J.Crew in Alberta) Continuing with its expansion in the Greater Toronto Area, J.Crew opened at Markville Shopping Centre in 2013 (and now closed).
-In early 2014, J.Crew unveiled its new flagship location in Yorkville, Toronto.
+J.Crew announced opening two new factory stores in Canada: one in Vaughan Mills and the other in Edmonton (the second J.Crew in Alberta).